Managing Alert Policies

 Scope Example: Data Protection

-Job Finalized
+Rule | Job Finalized |

-Monitor all backup jobs for your Tech Pubs department whose Master Server name contains NBU, and have an Exit Status Code of 123, 456, 789.
+Scenario | Monitor all backup jobs for your Tech Pubs department whose Master Server name contains NBU, and have an Exit Status Code of 123, 456, 789.
 However, you only care about the Exit Status Code if it happens 3 out of 5 times.
 This is a run-time policy.
+For the Job Finalized Alert Rule, Exit Status is a mandatory entry. |

 1. Navigate to Alert>Alert Configuration>Alert Policy Administration.